-For carving I use Ancaster stone, a cream limestone from Lincolnshire.
+‘When carving I use Ancaster stone, a cream limestone from Lincolnshire.
 This is partly for the ease with which it can be carved but also because of its grain – the small flecks of fossils embedded within the stone.
-I enjoy the resistance of stone compared to the softness of clay and wax and the process of stone carving allows a more considered approach to the final form.”
+I enjoy the resistance of stone compared to the softness of clay or wax and the process of stone carving allows me to work more intuitively towards the final form.